CAR-T Cells RNA Silencing Guide

 Multi-Target Knockdown

-Recommendation: Can combine multiple ASOs (e.g., PD-1 + LAG-3 dual checkpoint knockout).
+Recommendation: Can combine multiple ASOs (e.g., PD-1 + LAG-3 dual checkpoint knockdown).
 Use 5-10 μM per ASO.
 Total concentration should not exceed 20 μM.

 Rationale: Combinatorial checkpoint blockade may provide additive benefits.
 Limit total ASO to avoid non-specific effects.